malabasterr/WorryTimeApp/MYNOTES.md

 # To Do

 - list screen to be hidden until worry time
-- Tidy layout on the time selection page
 - Set it so when first opening the app the user has to select a time
 - Program the actual worry time function